Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Introduction

 Several papers have endeavored to simulate a basketball game using Markov models \citep{vstrumbelj2012simulating, vravcar2016}.
 Our simulator is unique among these studies in a number of ways.
 We account for the uncertainty in every estimated parameter, propagating this uncertainty through to the simulations.
 Also, though \cite{vravcar2016} incorporate game-clock time, these simulation methods do not account for the inherent non-stationarity \textit{within} a possession introduced by the shot clock.
-We propose a novel method to account for the non-stationarity of basketball plays using transition tensor Markov decision processes.
+We propose a novel method to account for the non-stationarity of basketball plays using tensors in the MDP framework.
 By incorporating this dependency in our model, we can explore far more detailed policy changes with correspondingly more accurate results, particularly with respect to shot clock violations and time-specific policy changes within plays.

 This work also contributes to the literature and practical application of discrete absorbing Markov chains.
 We formalize a method to construct and estimate an average chain from several independent Markov chains with overlapping state spaces.
 The term ``average'' as used here refers to a chain that yields the same number of state-to-state transition counts in expectation for all unique state pairs spanned by the set of independent chains.
 This allows us to reliably estimate aggregate counts across the system of chains without having to estimate each chain individually.
 This result is critical in making our method both parsimonious and computationally feasible.